Utah State Animal - Elk

-The Rocky Mountain elk, Cervus canadensis, became the official state animal in 1971 (Utah Code).
+The Elk, Cervus canadensis, became the official state animal by an act of the legislature in 1971 (Utah Code).

 Sometimes called wapiti by the Shawnee Indians and the scientists of later times, the American Elk was first named by early English colonists.
 They were once found over most of the United States and southern Canada, but hunters have killed so many of them that they survive only in regions west of the Rocky Mountains.
 The largest herds live in Yellowstone Park, on Montana's Sun River, and in Washington's Olympic Mountains.
 They are also plentiful on most mountain ranges in Utah.